Printing and Publishing House of Orujov brothers

-and complete equipment which included a Millet typesetting machine, Frankenthal, Augsburg, American printing presses, cutting tools, zinc printing machines, etc. The printing house was located in the basement of the Muslim Girls school of H. Z. Tagiyev.
+and complete equipment, including a Millet typesetting machine, Frankenthal, Augsburg, American printing presses, cutting tools, zinc printing machines, etc. The printing house was located in the basement of the Muslim Girls' school of H. Z. Tagiyev.

-The Printing and Publishing House of Orujov brothers published literature in Azerbaijani, Russian and European languages – the works of Azerbaijani, Russian and world classics literature: the collections of poems "The Sun of the West" by Abbas Sakhhat, "Bahadur and Sona" by Nariman Narimanov, "Receipt of Paradise" by Yusif Vezir Chemenzeminli, "The Prisoner of the Caucasus " by Lev Tolstoy (translated by T. Tairov), "Poor Liza" by Nikolai Karamzin (translated by A. Abbasov), “The Imaginary Invalid” by Moliere (translated by A. Melikov-Gamarlinsky), “The Prince and the Pauper” by Mark Twain (translated by A. Ibrahimzade), “Robinson Crusoe” by Daniel Defoe (translated by Abdulla Shaig) and others. from 1910 to 1911, the newspaper "The Sun" (publisher - Oruj Orujov).
+The Printing and Publishing House of Orujov brothers published literature in Azerbaijani, Russian and European languages – the works of Azerbaijani, Russian and world classics literature: the collections of poems "The Sun of the West" by Abbas Sakhhat, "Bahadur and Sona" by Nariman Narimanov, "Receipt of Paradise" by Yusif Vezir Chemenzeminli, "The Prisoner of the Caucasus " by Lev Tolstoy (translated by T. Tairov), "Poor Liza" by Nikolai Karamzin (translated by A. Abbasov), “The Imaginary Invalid” by Moliere (translated by A. Melikov-Gamarlinsky), “The Prince and the Pauper” by Mark Twain (translated by A. Ibrahimzade), “Robinson Crusoe” by Daniel Defoe (translated by Abdulla Shaig) and others.
+From 1910 to 1911, the newspaper "The Sun" (publisher - Oruj Orujov).

 History

 The brothers Oruj, Gambar and Abuzar sold the property left over from their father in Barda and moved to Baku.
-On this money, they rented an apartment in the city.
+With this money, they rented an apartment in the city.
 In the fall of 1906, they brought a typewriter from Warsaw to open a printing house.
-After opening it, they also created a book-stores network and published catalogues.
+After opening it, they also created a bookstore network and published catalogues.
 The publishing house was located on Nikolaevskaya Street in a building that belonged to Haji Zeynalabdin Taghiyev.
-The enterprise possessed modern and complete equipment which included a Millet typesetting machine, Frankenthal, Augsburg, American printing presses, cutting tools, zincography machines, etc.
+The enterprise possessed modern and complete equipment, which included a Millet typesetting machine, Frankenthal, Augsburg, American printing presses, cutting tools, zincography machines, etc.

 In addition to translations of works, the folk literature was also published there.
 In 1910, the printing house published the book "A Check for Twenty-Five Million" by the American writer Mark Twain.
 This was the first work of the writer translated into Azerbaijani.
 In 1917, the work "Amir Timur" by the Hungarian orientalist Arminius Vamber was also published.
-The printing house of Orujov brothers also published religious works that were ordered by the clergy, such as: "The Book of Sharia" (1909), "Reasons for the Division of Islam" (1914), "Lessons of Sharia" (1915).
+The printing house of the Orujov brothers also published religious works that were ordered by the clergy, such as "The Book of Sharia" (1909), "Reasons for the Division of Islam" (1914), and "Lessons of Sharia" (1915).